 American Recovery and Reinvestment Act in header of articles

-American Recovery and Reinvestment Act in content page of articles
+American Recovery and Reinvestment Act

 In prior years, you might have received tax benefits courtesy of the American Recovery and Reinvestment Act of 2009 (ARRA).
 Some ARRA provisions have expired.
 However, some were extended through 2012 by the Tax Relief Act of 2010.
 Some were further extended by the American Taxpayer Relief Act of 2012 (ATRA).

-Benefits that apply to 2012 and returns for 2009-2011 include:
+Benefits that apply to 2013 and returns for 2009-2012 include:

-Earned Income Credit (EIC): Families with 3 or more children got an increased EIC.
+Earned Income Credit (EIC): Families with three or more children got an increased EIC.
 Also, if you’re married filing jointly, you received an additional penalty relief.
 When you file your 2012 return, confirm your EIC amount on the EIC chart.

 Additional child tax credit: Lower-income families with children received increased eligibility for the refundable portion of the credit.

 Solar water heaters